-- The credits fall into two groups; Category 1 and 2.
-The state requires 100 credits over the two-year period: 40 credits must be Category 1 and the remaining 60 can be either Category 1 or Category 2.
-We have limited storage space so it is not necessary to mail us more than the minimum.
+- the credits fall into two groups; category 1 and 2. the state requires 100 credits over the two-year period: 40 credits must be category 1 and the remaining 60 can be either category 1 or category 2.

-- Category 2 includes self-learning experiences, such as journal reading, use of audiovisual educational materials, seminars that do not qualify for Category 1, teaching or book or paper writing.
-These can be listed on page three of the reporting form.
+- category 2 includes self-learning experiences, such as journal reading, use of audiovisual educational materials, seminars that do not qualify for category 1, teaching or book or paper writing.

-- There are some equivalents such as receiving a PRA or long-term board certificate.
-Annual recertification (MOC) with a specific number of credits may be used for Category 1 credits as designated.
-Licensees who show proof of being up to date on a program of maintenance of certification shall be considered to have completed their CME requirement for the preceding two years, aside from the opioid cme requirement for those physicians with a dea license.
+- there are some equivalents such as receiving a pra or long-term board certificate. annual recertification (moc) with a specific number of credits may be used for category 1 credits as designated. licensees who show proof of being up to date on a program of maintenance of certification shall be considered to have completed their cme requirement for the preceding two years, aside from the opioid cme requirement for those physicians with a dea license.

-- The New Hampshire Code of Administrative Rules can be found on page four of the reporting form and gives specific instructions as to what will be accepted for both Category 1 and Category 2 credit.
+- the new hampshire code of administrative rules gives specific instructions as to what will be accepted for both category 1 and category 2 credit.